grishka/Smithereen/FEDERATION.md

 }
 ```
 After someone posts on a wall, the wall owner sends `Add{Note}` (with a link to the new post) to their followers to signal that a new post was added to the `sm:wall` collection.

+Comments on wall posts work similarly using the `sm:wallComments` collection.

 #### A note about comments
 Since this is modelled after VK, comments aren't supposed to appear in newsfeeds by themselves; they only exist in the context of a top-level post.
 Thus, comments aren't addressed to anyone's followers.
 They're addressed to `as:Public`, the top-level post author, the parent comment author, and mentioned users, if any.
 ### Friends and Followers